qcode-software/qcode-ui/README.md

 [jsFiddle](http://jsfiddle.net/PeterChaplin/9grmcmun/)

 ### File upload to markdown textarea
-Demo for jquery.markDownUploadHandler, jquery.fileDropZone, jquery.filePasteTarget, and jquery.fileUploadButton.
+Demo for jquery.markDownUploadHandler, jquery.fileDropZone, jquery.imagePasteTarget, and jquery.fileUploadButton.
 Upload a file and add to the textarea as a markdown tag.
-[codePen](http://codepen.io/priyank-qcode/pen/PNWmBr)
+Note: Pasting is only supported for image files [codePen](http://codepen.io/priyank-qcode/pen/PNWmBr)

 ### jquery.uploaderUI